pietrodn/triggerscope/slide.md

 ## Another (real) example

-**RemoteLock**: Android app that allows the user to remotely lock and unlock the device by using an user-defined keyword
+**RemoteLock**: Android app that allows the user to remotely lock and unlock the device with a SMS containing an user-defined keyword

 * The app code also contains the following check: